 If you still have space in your schedule, you will want to enrol in courses that fit into the Augustana Core Engagement and/or Knowledge categories.
 Generally, by choosing a variety of first-year courses that satisfy your interests, you will begin to fill up your Core Engagement and Knowledge credits.
-If you wish to meet a specific requirement in your first-year, be sure to use the Augustana Course List Tool to learn what courses meet certain categories of the Core (Information on how to use this tool can be found in the below).
+If you wish to meet a specific requirement in your first-year, be sure to use the Augustana Course List Tool to learn what courses meet certain categories of the Core (information on how to use this tool can be found below).

 Awards Eligibility Requirements

 All Augustana academic awards require students to take a minimum of 27 credits of coursework per year.
-This will typically be met if at least 9 courses are taken per academic year (5 courses one term and 4 courses in the other term).
+This will typically be met if at least 9 courses are taken per academic year (5 courses one term and 4 in the other).
 Note: Augustana students are also eligible for many of the general University of Alberta Academic Scholarships which require a full course load of 30 credits per academic year (5 courses per term).

 How to use the Augustana Course List Tool:

 The Augustana Course List Tool shows all available Augustana courses.
 It displays the semester of the course, whether it is a 3 or 11 week course, and how it fits into the Augustana Core.
-The tool is available online here: https://wagner.augustana.ualberta.ca/courselist/ (opens in a new window)
+The tool is available online here: https://wagner.augustana.ualberta.ca/courselist/ (link opens in a new window)